 Section 203 of the Consolidated Appropriations Act of 2021 created a new and powerful documentation requirement.
 Group health plans and health insurance issuers offering group or individual coverage must perform and document comparative analyses of every NQTL applied to mental health and substance use disorder benefits, comparing those NQTLs to the corresponding NQTLs applied to medical and surgical benefits.
 The documentation must include the specific NQTL terms, the factors used in designing the NQTL, the evidentiary standards used to support those factors, the comparative analysis demonstrating that the NQTL as applied to MH/SUD is comparable to and applied no more stringently than the NQTL as applied to med/surg, and the conclusions reached.

-The 2024 Final Rule does not directly apply to Medicaid managed care (governed instead by the 2016 Medicaid Parity Final Rule), but CMS has signaled that alignment is expected and has begun developing parallel Medicaid guidance.
+The 2024 Final Rule does not directly apply to Medicaid managed care (governed instead by the 2016 Medicaid Parity Final Rule).
+The statutory parity obligation, the CAA, 2021 comparative-analysis duty, and the 2016 Medicaid rule are unaffected by the 2025 non-enforcement statement, so Georgia Medicaid enrollees' core parity protections stand.

 The Medicaid Parity Final Rule of March 30, 2016